-For building service calls and more information, contact the Halleck Federal Building Service Desk using the information in the top right box on this page.
+For building service calls and more information, use the contact information in the top right box of this page.
 For other federal government information, call 1-800-FED-INFO.

-Public Hours The building is open from 8 a.m. to 5 p.m.
-Monday through Friday (except federal holidays) and Saturday – for post office access only – from 8 a.m. to noon.
+Public Hours The building is open 8 a.m.– 5 p.m.
+Monday through Friday (except federal holidays) and Saturday (post office access only) from 8 a.m.– noon.

 Parking and Public Transportation The building has outdoor parking and is accessible by public transportation via CityBus.

 Key Tenants The U.S. District Court, Court of Appeals, and Bankruptcy Court are the building's main tenants.
 Other tenants include GSA, the U.S. Postal Service, U.S. Marshals, U.S. Dept. of Agriculture, Congressman Todd Rokita, and an outlease.
-The most recent GSA Tenant Satisfaction Survey (2011) produced an 95% "more than satisfied" rating (four or five on a five-point scale) for the building and GSA services.
+The most recent (2011) GSA Tenant Satisfaction Survey produced a 95% more than satisfied rating (four or five on a five-point scale) for the building and GSA services.

 History and Architecture The land where the Halleck Federal Building stands was conveyed to the government in 1891 and named for Charles Halleck in 1983.
 Designed in the Art Deco style, the exterior of the two-story building features Indiana limestone and carved ornamentation in the Starved Classical style.
 The lobby of the building includes marble and metal details.